 In order to determine eligibility for financial aid at Rock Valley College, students must complete the Free Application for Federal Student Aid (FAFSA).
 Students must apply for aid yearly, as soon as possible after January 1st for the upcoming fall/spring/summer semesters to assure full consideration for all grants.
 Applications are considered on a date received basis.
 For "priority consideration" deadlines students should refer to the RVC Financial Aid Handbook.
-Students are encouraged to file online at www.fafsa.gov.
+Students are encouraged to file online at: fafsa.ed.gov.

 Over 50% of the FAFSA applications received last year contained errors.
 To avoid lengthy delays in processing, please complete forms accurately.
+If you estimate your tax information, remember to go back and update your FAFSA when taxes are completed.